About Newton County

 - Burge Club – Near Georgia 142, Cook Road, Morehouse Road and Sewell Road in Newborn

 - Covington Mills and Mill Village Historic District – Wheat, Collins and Lott Streets in Covington

-- Floyd Street Historic District – Floyd Street form Elm Street to west of Sockwell Street in Covington
+- Floyd Street Historic District – Floyd Street from Elm Street to west of Sockwell Street in Covington

 - Newborn Historic District – Newborn